 🐖What are the ingredients

 Two ingredients.
 Okay, three if you count the egg for the egg wash.
 Here in the States, I have used Jimmy Dean and Farmer John Ground Mild Pork Sausage.
 I don't always add any seasonings, including no salt and black pepper, because the sausage meat has already been seasoned, it is a mild seasoning.
 Many people love to add thyme to their sausage meat, it's not my favorite, nor did I grow up with it.
-You could also try sage, garlic, and/ or onion spices in the sausage mixture.
+You could also try other spices like sage, garlic powder, and/ or onion powder in the sausage mixture.
+Some will add breadcrumbs to the sausage mixture but I don't think it is necessary nor is it needed.

 For ingredient quantities please reference the recipe card below.
 On the recipe card there is a button for US or M (Metric) measurements.